-Transaction costs are costs incurred to acquire financial assets or liabilities at fair value through profit or loss.
+Transaction costs are costs incurred to acquire or dispose of financial assets or financial liabilities at fair value through profit or loss.
 They include the bid-ask spread, fees and commissions paid to agents, advisors, brokers and dealers.
 Transaction costs, when incurred, are immediately recognised in the statement of comprehensive income as expenses.